 Since 1965 the German-Canadian Benevolent Society of British Columbia has been caring for seniors by raising funds and erecting the present buildings.
-We are proud of our unwavering commitment to quality and a track record of innovation in complex care.
+We are proud of our unwavering commitment to quality and our track record of innovation in complex care.
 As a public care home we appreciate our collaboration with our partners in B.C.’s healthcare community.

 Through diligent maintenance and ongoing improvement of the current care home we continue to provide a positive living environment to our residents.